turingschool/backend-curriculum-site/professional_development/Mod3/coverletters_made_easy.md

 ## Overview

-This lesson will provide an overview of the purpose of cover letters during the application process.
-Additionally, we'll delve into the essential components of writing effective cover letters.
+In this lesson, you'll gain a clear understanding of the role that cover letters play in the job application process.
+We'll explore the key elements of crafting impactful cover letters that effectively showcase your qualifications and enthusiasm for the position.

 ### Learning Goals